 I was lucky, too.
 A few riders ended up in Malden instead of Plymouth.
 They were only 35 miles off course!
 There was no map.
 The mileage was advertised as 100 miles that first day.
 The actual mileage was more like 132!
 There was almost no food left by the time I got in.
 Rather than munching on some hamburgers and hot dogs, I ate what was left - the rolls!

 The PMC is as much a part of my life as childhood, summer camp and college were.
 I've met some great friends over the years.
-I see them during the year, and look forward to seeing them at the event every year.
-The PMC even has it's own language.
+I see them during the year and look forward to seeing them at the event every year.
+The PMC even has its own language.
 I speak PMC for 12 months a year.

 I've been riding so long that the PMC and the Boston Red Sox gave me the thrill of a lifetime.
 For the PMC's 25th anniversary, I got to ride my bike on the outfield grass at Fenway Park.
 For the 30th anniversary of the ride, I got to throw out the first pitch!
 And in 2011, for the 32nd anniversary of the ride, my son, Zak, received the honor of throwing out the first pitch!
 He threw it right down the middle of the plate.
 So, here is our trivia question: Name the father and son who, separately, threw out the first pitch at Fenway Park between the years of 2009 and 2011? (see the photos)